search the site

 - The latest operating system and application security updates

 - Antivirus and anti-spyware software installed and up-to-date

 For instructions on securing your computer and adhering to the Basic System Security Standard, visit the Getting Secure webpage.

 Once you have secured all computers that access NYU resources, you must now begin the process of securing the data that resides on those computers.
-Before you begin the process of identifying and securing the data, review the ITS Data Classification table to understand the different categories of sensitive data and what is contained in each.
+Before you begin the process of identifying and securing the data, review the NYU IT Data Classification table to understand the different categories of sensitive data and what is contained in each.

 Step 1 — Assess Business Processes

 In order to protect sensitive data, you will need to review all of your existing business processes that request or process sensitive data.